open-component-model/ocm/docs/reference/ocm_add_sources.md

 This command accepts source specification files describing the sources to add to a component version.
 Elements must follow the source meta data description scheme of the component descriptor.
+Besides referential sources using the <code>access</code> attribute to describe the access method, it is possible to describe local sources fed by local data using the <code>input</code>
+field (see below).

+The description file might contain:
+- a single source
+- a list of sources under the key <code>sources</code>
+- a list of yaml documents with a single source or source list

 It is possible to describe a single source via command line options.
 The meta data of this element is described by the argument of option <code>--source</code>,